laoluadewoye/Unet-Practice/README.md

 pytorch has resources on how to download the necessary stuff. https://pytorch.org/get-started/locally/

 My suggestion is to pick a drive with a decent amount of space you can play around and create a virtual environment, and when you are installing, pick a place with a good connection.
-The stuff in my requirements folder took up around 2.5GB of space.
+The cuda-enabled pytorch installation took up around 2.5GB of space.
+I have a requirements.txt file that shows the names of the packages I used for this project.